pocketchange/pocketchange-android-sdk/README.md

 <a name="readme-android-manifest-modifications"></a>
 ## Step 5: Modify your AndroidManifest.xml

-If your manifest file does not already include the permissions to connect to the internet, access network state, obtain account information, and read telephony state, add them inside the &lt;mainifest&gt; block.
+If your manifest file does not already include the permissions to connect to the internet, access network state, obtain account information, and read telephony state, add them inside the &lt;manifest&gt; block.
 We only use account information for simplifying the login and purchasing flows.
 We only use telephone state in cases where the phone does not have a valid device ID.

 ```xml
     <uses-permission android:name="android.permission.GET_ACCOUNTS"></uses-permission>